RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  * On-premise via [Docker registry](https://docs.docker.com/registry/deploying/),
    RedHat Quay, or other providers
- * via a cloud provider (e.g., Azure Container Registry, Google Container Registry, etc.).
+ * Cloud provider based registries (e.g., Azure Container Registry, Google Container Registry, etc.).

 Once you have set up a private registry, you will identify the registry using: